LostFoundT4/main/README.md

 2) Ensure [pip3](https://cloudzy.com/blog/pip-upgrade/) has been installed on your local systsm before proceeding any further.

+3) Ensure [npm](https://kinsta.com/blog/how-to-install-node-js/)has been installed on your local systsm before proceeding any further.

-3) Create a new directory on your system so that it is easier to locate the files when developing the application.
+4) Create a new directory on your system so that it is easier to locate the files when developing the application.

-4) Open a cmd/terminal on your local system and type the following command to create an isolated development environment on your system.
+5) Open a cmd/terminal on your local system and type the following command to create an isolated development environment on your system.
 Doing this step would create a directory named ".venv".
     ```bash
     python -m venv .venv
     ```

-5) Next step would be to execute this command,
+6) Next step would be to execute this command,
    For Windows:
      ```bash
      .venv\Scripts\activate.bat